Return to Transcripts main page

 Is that true?
 Mayor Cruz is now back home in San Juan and she joins me from there.
 Mayor, welcome to the program.

-CARMEN JULIAN CRUZ, MAYOR OF SAN JUAN, PUERTO RICO: Thank you very much for having me.
+CARMEN YULIN CRUZ, MAYOR OF SAN JUAN, PUERTO RICO: Thank you very much for having me.

 AMANPOUR: Mayor, what do you make of - first of all, when you were in the Congress, listening to the president's State of the Union, he did actually